shijiltv/CS-VTU-Lab-Manual/VTU/Sem7/WP_Lab/WP_Lab.md

 ### Screenshots:

 ![output](6b.png)

-## Program 7: Write a Perl program to display a digital clock which displays the current time of the server.
+<DIV style='page-break-after:always'></DIV>## Program 7: Write a Perl program to display a digital clock which displays the current time of the server.
 ***

 ### Tags used: